 Besides married couples, loss of consortium claims can sometimes be applied to the relationship between parent and child.
 If a child becomes seriously injured or dies, or where injuries prevent a normal, loving parent and child relationship, you can file for a form of loss of consortium.
 In this case, it is referred to as filial consortium, and it’s designed to provide for the lost care, companionship and love between you and your child (or you and your parent).

-Loss of consortium damages are part of what is called General Damages.
+Loss of consortium damages is part of what is called General Damages.
 These are in place to cover those losses that can’t easily be valued, like pain and suffering, emotional distress, mental health problems, loss of enjoyment of life and the like.
 Where Special Damages like medical bills and lost wages are easy to value—they have a set cost—General Damages are more subjective.

 Your attorney and the courts will consider the value of your pain and suffering as it relates to your individual losses.
 They’ll examine factors such as how stable the marriage was before the injury occurred, the life expectancy of each member of the couple and the extent of the loss of marital benefits or relationship with children.
 The specific value can vary wildly in every individual case.